SimLi1333/vidra/docs/docs/guides/advanced-usage.md

 ---

 ## Creating a `VidraResource`
 Usually you will use the [`InfrahubSync`](usage##creating-an-infrahubsync-resource) resource to synchronize resources from Infrahub to Kubernetes.
-However, if you want to create your own workflow or test just the kubernetes part of Vidra, you can use the `VidraResource` CRD.
+However, if you want to create your own workflow or test just the kubernetes part of Vidra, you can use the `VidraResource` CR.
 This allows you to define a manifest in the `VidraResource` and Vidra will do its job by reconciling the desired resources to the specified destination cluster and monitor the `VidraResource` and all its managed resourges for change, keeping the `VidraResource.spec.manifest` in sync with the managed resources.

 To manage resources using the Vidra Operator, you can create a `VidraResource`.
 Below is an example of how a `VidraResource` looks like: